saurabhbatra96/saurabhbatra96.github.io/_posts/2017-06-11-human-learning-machine-learning.md

 The paradigm I chose to optimize my objective function is a little something called genetic programming.
 It behaves a lot like evolution, hence the name.

-Let's call a triplet of values (heightMult, lineMult, holeMult) a *chromosome*.
-Now, we start with 16 such chromosomes filled with random values between -10.0 to 10.0.
+Let's call a triplet of values `(heightMult, lineMult, holeMult)` a *chromosome*.

+* We start with 16 such chromosomes filled with random values between -10.0 to 10.0.

-We randomly select two chromosomes (triplets) and then make them compete in, say, a 100 games of Tetris.
+* We randomly select two chromosomes (triplets) and then make them compete in, say, a 100 games of Tetris.
 The one that performs better is kept while the loser is kept in a separate pile.

-After all such competitions, half of the losers are randomly discarded.
+* After all such competitions, half of the losers are randomly discarded.

-Now, using the 8 winners that we have with us, we make 4 pairs and ahem, ahem... breed them together.
-During the breeding process we randomly (with 50-50 odds) select an attribute of a parent and select to keep it over the other parent's attribute, thus giving us 4 new hybrid chromosomes.
+* Using the 8 winners that we have with us, we make 4 pairs and ahem, ahem... breed them together.
+During the breeding process we randomly (with 50-50 odds) select an attribute of one of the parents and keep it over the other parent's attribute, thus giving us 4 new hybrid chromosomes.

-Now we have our second generation of chromosomes with us (8 winners, 4 losers, 4 hybrids).
+* We have our second generation of chromosomes with us (8 winners, 4 losers, 4 hybrids).

-We make them compete again and again till the competing chromosomes start achieving better average scores than we want.
-Then, we just select one lucky chromosome (just kidding, we select the best chromosome) to use for our bot!
+* We make them compete again and again till the competing chromosomes start achieving better average scores than we want.

+* Then, we just select one lucky chromosome (just kidding, we select the best chromosome) to use for our bot!

 <div class="message">This was a rather simplistic explanation of genetic programming, you can do a lot more with it, just Google it!</div>

 ## Testing Out The Lucky Chromosome

 So how does the ML backed bot perform?
-I don't know because I never ever got around to completing it.
+Well, I don't know because I never ever got around to completing it.

 I did write the boilerplate code for it but never got around to completing it.
 However, looking at the bright side of things, this does present an opportunity in case anyone wants to take up an introductory ML project (read: somebody please complete my code for me, I don't have the time).